Our Founders & History

-Inspired, Craig and his wife researched malaria to learn more about its devastating effects: that 3,000 children die of malaria each day in Africa – that’s one child every 30 seconds and more than one million every year.
+Inspired, Craig and his wife, Dr. Makena, researched malaria to learn more about its devastating effects: namely that 3,000 children die of malaria each day in Africa – this is one child every 30 seconds and more than one million children every year.

-In the spirit of Listen.
-Think.
-Solve., Craig and his wife decided to focus on the mosquito nets and made several trips to Kenya to establish a sustainable and cost-effective net distribution program to the most remote areas.
-His Their mission is currently focused in the Meru Central District of Kenya, four hours north of Nairobi.
+Craig and his wife decided to focus on the mosquito nets and made several trips to Kenya to establish a sustainable and cost-effective net distribution program to the most remote areas.
+Their mission was focused in the Meru Central District of Kenya, four hours north of Nairobi.

-The mosquito net distribution program devised and implemented by Craig and his wife and Answer Africa has reduced the number of people infected with malaria in Kenya by 138,101, (2008 vs. 2007), according to statistics provided by the Kenyan Ministry of Health-Meru Central District.
+In 2008, the mosquito net distribution program devised and implemented by Answer Africa, Dr. Makena, and Craig had reduced the number of people infected with malaria in Kenya by 138,101, (2008 vs. 2007), according to statistics provided by the Kenyan Ministry of Health-Meru Central District.

 Efforts span two continents

 To accomplish his goals, Craig traveled thousands of miles by plane, hundreds of miles of rough, dirt roads in extreme temperatures, overcame language barriers and faithfully slept beneath mosquito netting himself while working in Kenya to establish Answer Africa.
-In the beginning, Craig handled all of the shipping himself, turning his garage into a staging area for the early shipments.
-With a ten hour time difference between California and Kenya, he answers phone calls and e-mails at all hours.
+In the beginning, Craig and Dr. Makena handled all of the shipping themselves, turning their garage into a staging area for the early shipments.
+With a ten hour time difference between California and Kenya, they answered phone calls and e-mails at all hours.

 One village at a time

-To support and sustain these efforts, Craig has implemented a fundraising campaign where 100 percent of every donated dollar goes directly into the purchase and delivery of the nets.
-Craig and Makena personally cover all of Answer Africa’s operating expenses.
+To support and sustain continued efforts, Craig implemented a fundraising campaign where 100 percent of every donated dollar went directly to the purchase and delivery of the nets.
+Craig and Dr. Makena personally covered all of Answer Africa’s operating expenses.

-”Craig is proof that one person really can make a difference given a good idea, the energy behind it and the conviction to see it through,” says Laurel Schuman, commercial sales specialist and Craig’s nominator.
+“Craig is proof that one person really can make a difference given a good idea, the energy behind it and the conviction to see it through”, says Laurel Schuman, commercial sales specialist and Craig’s nominator at Rockwell Automation.
 “His generosity has touched an entire community in Africa and the countless number of people in Southern California who, having learned that malaria can be prevented, have come forward to help.”